Typical differentiability within an exceptionally small set: Introduction.

-The conclusions \eqref{non_sig_fin} and \eqref{all_proj} of Theorem~\ref{thm:pu_tds} come from the observation that the differentiability points of the typical $g\in\lip_{1}([0,1]^{d})$ inside of $P$ correspond to the differentiability points of the function $g+h$ inside the (necessarily much larger) universal differentiability set $D$.
+The conclusions \eqref{non_sig_fin} and \eqref{all_proj} of Theorem~\ref{thm:pu_tds} come from the observation that the differentiability points of the typical $g\in\lip_{1}([0,1]^{d})$ inside of $P$ correspond to the differentiability points of the function $g+h$ inside the (necessarily much larger) universal differentiability set $Y$.
 The latter set of points is large in the sense of \eqref{all_proj} due to \cite[Lemma~2.1]{dymond_maleva2016}.
+Although purely unrectifiable sets are regarded as completely opposite to universal differentiability sets, conclusions \eqref{non_sig_fin} and \eqref{all_proj} of Theorem~\ref{thm:pu_tds} show that they can be surprisingly close.
+For the typical function $f\in\lip_{1}([0,1]^{2})$ we find just as many points of differentiability of $f$ in the senses of \eqref{non_sig_fin} and \eqref{all_proj} inside the purely unrectifiable set $P$ as one might expect to find inside a universal differentiability set.

 A further objective of this work is to provide a simplification of the argument in \cite{CPT_2005}, based on recent advances in the theories of universal differentiability and uniformly purely unrectifiable sets.
 There are two main tools in the simplification: Firstly, we make use of the recently announced result of M\'athe, that the notions of pure unrectifiability and uniform pure unrectifiability coincide.
 Since the condition for pure unrectifiability is significantly easier to verify, this immediately removes much of the complexity of the argument in \cite{CPT_2005}.
 The second main way in which we achieve a simplification is in a more special choice of the universal differentiability set $E$.
 We take $E$ as a universal differentiability set of the form described in \cite[Example~4.4]{maleva_preiss2018}: A $G_\delta$ set containing all lines from a dense subset of the set of all lines with directions inside a small cone.